 The study is taking place in multiple sites across the UK.
-Study visits will take place at Castle Hill Hospital.
-The challenge appointment will take place at the Oxford Vaccine Group or the Liverpool School of Tropical Medicine.
-Travel from Castle Hill Hospital to the challenge site for the challenge visit will be arranged by the study teams and time expenses will be reimbursed.
-When applicable, we will also arrange overnight accommodation for the night before challenge and breakfast the morning of the challenge day (when included at the accommodation).
+Study visits will take place at NIHR Bristol Clinical Research Facility.
+The challenge appointment will take place at the Oxford Vaccine Group.
+Travel from the NIHR Bristol Clinical Research Facility to the challenge site for the challenge visit will be arranged by the study teams and time expenses will be reimbursed.